From Engineering Dreams to Sustainable Enterprise

 - Commissioning its first Bio-CNG plant.

-- Lauching commercial compost verticals.
+- Launching commercial compost verticals.

 - Expanding operations to seven new cities across India.